Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models

 Interestingly, GPT-3.5 and GPT-4, despite having high performance (Table~\ref{table:model_table}), exhibit larger deviations when generating incorrect code, with greater median Levenshtein distances compared to other models.
-This suggests that though GPT-3.5 and GPT-4 are more accurate in general, when they make mistakes, the mistakes are likely to cause a larger deviation from the ground truth and thus require more edits to fix.
+This suggests that though GPT-3.5 and GPT-4 are more accurate in general, when they make mistakes, the mistakes are likely to cause a larger deviation (e.g., a large \textit{incorrect code block}) from the correct solution and thus require more edits to fix.

 Following the automated program repair literature~\cite{saha2019harnessing}, we also classify all incorrect code snippets into three categories based on the effort required to fix them: (1) single-line errors, (2) single-hunk errors, and (3) multi-hunk errors.
-A ``hunk'' refers to several contiguous lines in a program.
+Specifically, a ``hunk'' refers to several contiguous lines in a program.
 Fig.~\ref{fig:line_and_hunk} shows the distribution.
 Overall, the majority of errors are single-hunk or multi-hunk errors, which require substantial effort to repair compared with single-line errors.
 Compared with other LLMs, GPT-3.5 and GPT-4 exhibit a more balanced distribution among the three categories.
-SantaCoder made the most single-line errors (43\%).
-StarCoder made the most single-hunk errors (47\%).
-Notably, the least accurate model, InCoder-1.3B, made the most multi-hunk errors (39\%).
+SantaCoder made the most single-line errors (35\%).
+StarCoder made the most single-hunk errors (57\%).
+Notably, the least accurate model, InCoder-1.3B, made the most multi-hunk errors (41\%).

-\begin{finding} The majority of incorrect code snippets produced by the six LLMs deviate significantly from the ground truth code.
+\begin{finding} The majority of incorrect code solutions generated by the six LLMs deviate significantly from the correct code.
 This implies that fixing LLM-generated code requires non-trivial efforts. \end{finding}